 Bill takes great pride in helping his employees succeed.
 The company is full of people who excel at their jobs and find great personal satisfaction in what they do.
 This positive workplace culture results from putting the right people in the correct position and giving them the tools to succeed.

-Marietta is responsible for executive oversight of all production operations and legal and regulatory matters at The Lee Company.
+As President and CEO, Marietta is responsible for executive oversight of all financial matters, operations, engineering, management, and production at The Lee Company.

-Marietta has worked at The Lee Company since 2001, working as Facilities Manager, Vice President of the Restrictor Group, Vice President of the Industrial Microhydraulics (IMH) Group, and Executive Vice President of The Lee Company before moving into her current role.
+Marietta started working at The Lee Company in 2001 as a Facilities Manager.
+Since then, she has held numerous roles including: Vice President of the Restrictor Group; Vice President of the Industrial Microhydraulics Group; Executive Vice President; Chief Operating Officer, General Counsel and Corporate Secretary before moving into her current role.

-Her professional associations include serving on the Yale New Haven Hospital Board of Directors, Board of Directors and Executive Committee for the Connecticut Business and Industry Association and the Board of Directors for Essex Savings Bank.
-She is also a member of the bar for Connecticut, Maryland, and the District of Columbia.
+Her professional associations include serving on the Yale New Haven Hospital Board of Directors, the Essex Savings Bank Board of Directors, and as Vice Chair of the Board of Directors for the Connecticut Business and Industry Association.
+She is also a member of the bars of Connecticut, Maryland, and the District of Columbia.
 She has been recognized as Alumni of the Year by both The Country School and the University of New Haven.

 Jeff oversees the six hydraulic product groups at The Lee Company.
 His role includes developing and sharing best practices, managing processes, and working toward continuous improvement.